hweidner/check-mk-goodies/README.md

 subdirectory of the Checkmk agent.
 That's why the local check here does not consider Debian/Ubuntu or SUSE systems.

-# reboot
+## reboot

 This script checks if a reboot is pending after package installations or updates.
 Only the Red Hat family and Debian/Ubuntu and derivates are supported.

-Under Red Hat, the check evaluates the oupput of the `needs-restarting -r` command.
-On Debian family systems, the files `/run/reboot-required` and `/run/reboot-required.pkgs` are evaluated, according to [section 9.12 of the Debian Policy Manual](https://www.debian.org/doc/debian-policy/ch-opersys.html#signaling-that-a-reboot-is-required).
+Under Red Hat, the check evaluates the output of the `needs-restarting -r` command.
+On Debian-like systems, the files `/run/reboot-required` and `/run/reboot-required.pkgs` are evaluated, according to [section 9.12 of the Debian Policy Manual](https://www.debian.org/doc/debian-policy/ch-opersys.html#signaling-that-a-reboot-is-required).